shabegom/buttons/README.md

 **last updated:** May 12, 2021

+**0.4.3**
+- New Line Template Button: Add a template to a specified line in the current note

 **0.4.2**
 - Button Maker now includes field to add button-block-id
 - Button Maker is now scrollable